-SPCH 211 - ORAL INTERPRETATION (OR DRMA 211) (4)
+SPCH 211 - ORAL INTERPRETATION (4)

 Study of the various types of interpretative literature with a view toward its understanding for the purpose of public presentation.
 Includes reading from the printed page with fluency and effectiveness and readers' theatre script preparation and presentation.
+Cross-Listed as: DRMA 211.

-SPCH 310 - INTERPERSONAL AND NONVERBAL COMMUNICATION (3)
+SPCH 310 - ADVANCED INTERPERSONAL AND NONVERBAL COMMUNICATION (3)